 20–30 Minute Short Sessions

-We run several short sessions around 20–30 minutes that mirror typical TV episodes or casual conversations.
-During these periods, each person uses their own favorite position:
+We run several short sessions around 20 to 30 minutes to mirror a TV episode or casual conversation.
+During these stretches, each person uses a natural favorite position:

-• Marcus leans back deep in the corner.
+- Marcus leans back deep into the corner.

-• Mia curls up with legs tucked under.
+- Mia curls up with her legs tucked under.

 After each session, we record:

-• Early stiffness in lower back or neck.
+- Early stiffness in the lower back or neck.

-• Pressure points at knees, hips, or shoulders.
+- Pressure points at the knees, hips, or shoulders.

 Extended Multi-Hour Sessions

-Short sessions matter, yet many people spend full evenings on one sofa.
-We build in longer tests as well.
+Short sessions matter, but many people spend full evenings on one sofa.
+That is why we build in longer tests as well.

 For extended tests, we: